Capsid Inhibitors

 Approval

-LEN is not approved by the U.S. Food and Drug Administration (FDA) for use in pediatric patients.
-LEN was approved by the FDA in 2022 in combination with other antiretroviral(s) (ARVs) and is indicated for the treatment of HIV-1 infection in heavily treatment-experienced adults with multidrug resistant HIV-1 infection who are experiencing virologic failure on their current ARV regimen due to resistance, intolerance, or safety considerations.
-LEN is given alongside two other fully active agents in the treatment of HIV if at least one agent has a high barrier to resistance; otherwise, three fully active agents are recommended in addition to LEN.5
+LEN is not approved by the U.S. Food and Drug Administration (FDA) for use in pediatric patients for treatment of HIV; LEN is approved for use as HIV PrEP among adolescents weighing ≥35 kg who are at risk for HIV-1 acquisition.
+LEN was approved by the FDA in 2022 in combination with other antiretrovirals (ARVs) and is indicated for the treatment of HIV-1 infection in heavily treatment-experienced adults with multidrug-resistant HIV-1 infection who are experiencing virologic failure on their current ARV regimen due to resistance, intolerance, or safety considerations.
+LEN is given alongside two other fully active agents in the treatment of HIV if at least one agent has a high barrier to resistance; otherwise, three fully active agents are recommended in addition to LEN.9

 There are limited data on the efficacy and safety of LEN in people with HIV who are initiating ART.